 INTERNATIONAL ARCHIVE OF CHILDREN’S AND YOUNG PEOPLE’S ART

-The 16th International Art Exhibition for Children and Young People was held in 2017.
-The aim of the exhibitions is not only to display art by children and young people, but also to collect pictorial evidence of the environment and surroundings that children and young people live in around the world.
-The exhibitions are often arranged around a loose theme, in 2017, the theme was Together.
+The last and 16th International Art Exhibition for Children and Young People was held in 2017.
+The aim of the exhibitions was not only to display art by children and young people, but also to collect pictorial evidence of the environment and surroundings that children and young people live in around the world.
+The exhibitions were often arranged around a loose theme.
+In 2017, the theme was Together.

 The artworks in the archive are mainly drawings, paintings and prints on paper.
 The age of the artists in the archive ranges from 3 to 20.
 The international exhibitions have separate series for under 7 year olds, 7 to 9 year olds, 10 to 12 year olds, 13 to 15 year olds and 16 to 18 year olds.
 The archive is being digitised and catalogued.
 Digitised artworks are displayed at different web exhibitions and virtual exhibitions.
 The web exhibitions can be accessed through this website.
 More than half of the archive is now in digital format and indexed, and at the disposal of researchers at the Art Centre for Children and Young People.